AXIS A1610 Network Door Controller

 Alarms

-Device motion: Triggers an alarm in your system when device motion of the door controller is detected.
+Device motion: Turn on to trigger an alarm in your system when it detects a movement of the device.

-Casing open: Triggers an alarm in your system when casing open of the door controller is detected.
+Casing open: Turn on to trigger an alarm in your system when it detects an open door controller case.
 Turn off this setting for barebone door controllers.

 • Supervised input: Turn on to monitor the input state and configure the end-of-line resistors.